Finally, a guide dedicated to the art of trash picking and dumpster diving.

 2. Don’t let people see you

 Most people frown upon trash picking and dumpster diving, because they’re better than you.
 You might wonder why their shit doesn’t stink.
-That’s because they’d rather pay $30 for a DVD player or hundreds of dollars for a TV, only to encounter some small issue and throw it away, so someone with half a brain can come along and repair it, thus obtaining a free DVD player or TV.
+That’s because they’d rather pay $30 for a DVD player or hundreds of dollars for a TV, only to encounter some small issue and throw it away.
+Then someone with half a brain comes along and repair it, thus obtaining a free DVD player or TV.

-Then there’s the people who will stare at you while you’re looking through the dumpsters, they won’t say anything.
-To me, that’s worse than them actually coming out and asking you what you’re doing.
+Then there’s the people who will stare at you while you’re looking through the dumpsters.
+They won’t say anything, they’ll just stare at you.
+That’s arguably worse than them directly asking you what you’re doing.
 At least then you’d have a chance to defend your actions.
 Some people will even go as far as threatening to call the police.
 Why are they so concerned about me looking in the dumpsters behind the schools anyway?
 Did they dump a body or something?

 3. Don’t make a mess